mm80843/T3.5/docs/Benef/PBN__Benef_248.md

 # __Reduced virus spread__

-## Name of the Benefit

-Implementing social distancing measures such as maintaining physical distance reduces the risk of virus transmission and protects workers and the public.

 ## Description of Benefits pertaining to Beneficiaries

 * [Adopting proper waste disinfection measures can enhance the property’s value and create a safer living environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_260.md)